dieghernan/igoR/README.md

 ### Search an IGO by name:

-Search all IGOs related with sugar:
+Search all IGOs related with “sugar”:

 ``` r
 library(igoR)